cohstats/coh3-stats/README.md

 ### How to update the sitemap after adding new pages

-We should also run this after the patch update.
+You can run the [automated workflow](https://github.com/cohstats/coh3-stats/actions/workflows/sitemap.yml) in GitHub for this.

+Or manually you can do the following:

 1. Run `yarn build`
 2. Run `yarn sitemap`